Sole Legal Custody in Utah: When Courts Grant It Dustin February 19, 2026

 5

-The video below is helpful if you are trying to decide whether a shared legal custody approach is realistic in your situation.
-It discusses 50-50 custody concepts and the difference between shared structures and sole decision-making.
+This video is helpful if you are deciding whether a shared legal custody structure is realistic or whether sole decision-making may be necessary in your situation.

-If you are already in court and need a broader map of what to expect from the case timeline, filings, and common steps, the Utah divorce process guide can help you understand how custody issues usually fit into the overall case.
+If you are already in court and need a broader map of what to expect from the case timeline, filings, and common steps, review how to prepare for various stages of the family law process.

 Common Pitfalls to Avoid